UKGovernmentBEIS/beis-report-official-development-assistance/doc/utilities.md

 ## Running the task

+**NOTE** Currently, dxw developers don't have access to the live application console.

 You can run this task on the console by typing `rake activities:invalid`.
 This command will run the task and, once it's finished, you will find the file `invalid_activities.csv` in the `tmp` folder of this project.